Samkth123/KTH-md/Public Policy/Lecture 4/City of Stockholm.md

 Part of democratic governement in Sweden

-Local self-government in Sweden refers to the system in which local authorities—such as municipalities (kommuner) and regions (landsting or regioner)—have the autonomy and responsibility to manage and govern a variety of public services and functions within their geographical areas.
+==Local self-government in Sweden refers to the system in which local authorities==—such as municipalities (kommuner) and regions (landsting or regioner)—have the autonomy and responsibility to manage and govern a variety of public services and functions within their geographical areas.
 This system is a core feature of Sweden's political structure and is rooted in the Swedish Constitution.
 - Means decentralization of power

 #### Swedish democratic system